 Introduction to Munhall, Pennsylvania

 Munhall, Pennsylvania, in Allegheny county, is 6 miles SE of Pittsburgh, Pennsylvania.
-The town, which is located in the Pittsburgh metropolitan area, has a population of 12,264.
+The town is located in the Pittsburgh metropolitan area.

 Early settlers arrived in the late 18th century.
 John Munhall donated land for the construction of a railroad and the community was named in his honor.
 During the late 1800s, numerous industries experienced significant growth, and Munhall was officially incorporated in 1901.

 - Old Economy Historical Site

 - National Aviary

 Munhall is near several historic sites and museums including the Frick Art & Historical Center, Carnegie Museum of Natural History, West Overton Village, Old Economy Historical Site, Bushy Run Battlefield, Rachel Carson Homestead, and Clayton - Henry Clay Frick Estate.
 The Point State Park is a historic landmark that played an important role in the French and Indian War.
 The National Aviary is home to more than 600 endangered and exotic birds.
 The Pittsburgh Zoo & PPG Aquarium is another popular destination in the area.

 The closest major airport is Pittsburgh International Airport.

 Carnegie Mellon University, University of Pittsburgh, Carlow College, and Community College of Allegheny County are some of the colleges near Munhall.